Download Free Mythological Tales Of Sussex Book in PDF and EPUB Free Download. You can read online Mythological Tales Of Sussex and write the review.

 These fascinating tales have been passed down from generation to generation.
 Some are legends associated with local places around Colgate and St. Leonard's Forest in Sussex, England and some feature a race of 'super humans' with extra powers of strength, sight, hearing and more.
 Many have a moral lesson for the greedy, dishonest or vain, and of course there are kings, princes, princesses and happy endings.
 There is a local equivalent of the Greek myth of Icarus, who wanted to fly and a deeply symbolic myth of the tramp who has forgotten his true nature.
 It is uncertain how far back these tales originate and what their heritage is but they are an important part of local Sussex culture.
 While they were originally told on dark evenings before electricity brought light and instant entertainment, these stories continue to have a timeless appeal for adults and children alike.

-Sussex, though near London and nowadays extensively urbanised, has a rich heritage of traditional local stories, customs and beliefs.
-Among many topics explored here are tales linked to landscape features and ancient churches which involve such colourful themes as lost bells, buried treasures, dragons, fairies and the devil.
+Sussex, although near London and nowadays extensively urbanised, has a rich heritage of traditional local stories, customs and beliefs.
+Among many topics explored here are tales linked to landscape features and ancient churches which involve such colourful themes as lost bells, buried treasures, dragons, fairies and the Devil.
 There are also traditions relating to ghosts, graves and gibbets and the strange powers of witches.
+Everyday life is reflected in the customs and beliefs surrounding birth, marriage and death and in traditional cures for illness.
 This book, when it was first published in 1973, was the first to be entirely devoted to Sussex folklore.
-This new edition contains information collected over the last thirty years, updated accounts of county customs and, alongside the original line drawings, is illustrated with photographs and printed ephemera relating to Sussex lore.
+This new edition contains information collected over the years, updated accounts of county customs and, alongside the original line drawings, is illustrated with photographs and printed ephemera relating to Sussex lore.

 The stories in this collection have slipped on a sunbeam, skidded on the dew and sprinted fast as a fox to be here with you.
 Of course, they're true, puffed on to the page with a hint of lavender and a gust of sage.
 They tell of Sussex: its sparkling seas; chalk giants; wise witches and crossdressing smugglers.
 Once you've heard them, you'll know that when leaves skitter, it's Puck, the sprite of Sussex, fighting with his sister the Fairy Queen.
 When you hear laughter in the forest, it's Flint, the phantom highwayman making his escape, and when you run over the Downs, you'll remember they were shaped by the Devil's buttocks.
 These tales – specially chosen for the enjoyment of 7- to 11-year-old readers – sparkle with magic and explode with adventure.
 Not only will children love to read them, or listen to them being read, these stories will also stimulate an interest in the county and help children engage with their own surroundings.